NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 2. Per Copy Offload API Request arguments

 The first method is a "global" configuration - it affects all data movement operations.
-The second is done per the Copy Offload API, which allows for some configuration on a per-case basis - but is limited in scope.
+The second is done per the Copy Offload API, which allows for some configuration on a per-case basis, but is limited in scope.
 Both methods are meant to work in tandem.

-More on each in the sections below.

 ## Server Side ConfigMap